nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ##### Combining inputs to `find`

-When multiple inputs are provided to `find`, only people matching all conditions will be shown.
+When multiple inputs are provided to `find`, only persons matching all conditions will be shown.

-Note that combining the inputs looking for people with a specific debt in their [debt list](#debt-list-section) means to look for a person with at least one debt that matches all the inputs.
+Note that combining the inputs looking for persons with a specific debt in their [debt list](#debt-list-section) means to look for a person with at least one debt that matches all the inputs.

 Examples:
 * `find n/hans p/81234567` will match `Hansel` or `Hans Gruber` if his phone number is `81234567`.